 Earth view from Saturn, Cassini

-Giving Up On God: John of the Cross, Thérèse of Lisieux, and the Dark Night of the Soul
+Giving Up On God?
+Job, Thérèse of Lisieux, and the Dark Night

 Entering the Seasons of the Soul.
 Using Teresa of Avila’s image of The Interior Castle, participants explore the maze of dwelling places along the path toward union with the Beloved.
 Each dwelling place is in itself a rich world to discover and inhabit, where gifts may be discerned to give to one another and the world, even in the darkest nights of the soul.
 This retreat has several forms and can be extended to include teachings of John of the Cross, Therese of Lisieux, and Edith Stein.